tommccoy1/rnn-hierarchical-biases/README.md

 - `--patience`: Number of evaluation steps without improvement to go through before early stopping.
 Can take any integer value; default value is 3.

 The section of this README entitled "How to replicate the experiments in the paper" gives the specific commands you would need to run to replicate the experiments reported in our paper.

+In case you want to run your own experiments with different combinations of arguments, note that the following combinations are currently unsupported:
+- Using a Tree encoder or decoder with the tasks `tense_aux`, `tense_aux_subject`, `question_bracket`, `tense_bracket`, 'question_main_tense_aux`, and `question_tense_aux_subject`.
+- Using attention (whether location-based or content-based) with a Tree encoder or decoder.

 # Understanding the test output